Build and manage assessments in Compliance Manager

 Create an assessment using a guided process

-From your Assessments page, select Add assessment.
-This will put you into the assessment creation wizard.
+From your Assessments page, select Add assessment to begin the assessment creation wizard.

 On the Base template screen, select Select template to choose the template for your assessment.